alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 ```
 These functions return the maximum and minimum values of X and Y axes across all the plots.

-After these fucntions, the useful properties for *text* variable is set for drawing.
+After these functions, the useful properties for *text* variable is set for drawing.
 Also, the *color* variable which stores the symbol for the colour is converted to its RGB value which is stored in the *COLOR_INDEX* hash present in Color module.
 Next, the font is set if present, then **pointsize** function sets the size of the text in points unit.
 Then after setting the remaining useful properties, the text is to be drawn in the *text* variable which is a Magick::Draw object.
 But before that the **modify_draw** function is called which modifies a Magick::Draw object (or an array of such objects) for a temporary period until the block which is given as the input is executed, it takes in the inputs as the Magick::Draw object (or an array of such objects) which is to be modified, the amount of X and Y shift in pixels and the rotation.
 The function is:
 ```ruby
 def modify_draw(draw, x_shift: nil, y_shift: nil, scale_x: nil, scale_y: nil, rotation: nil, &block)
   draw = [draw] unless draw.respond_to? :each # Making draw iterable if not iterable